-force (Optional) Forces a reboot without further prompting. -- --
+force (Optional) Forces a reboot without further prompting.
+101 CC (Optional) Polices a reboot without further prompting.

 To reboot the SB, use the reload command.
 If the current running configuration is different from the startup configuration and if the configuration changes are not saved to flash memory, you are prompted to save the current running configuration parameters to the startup configuration.